-The next AMT4CO2Flux cruise will be onboard the RRS Discovery
+The last AMT4CO2Flux cruise was onboard the RRS Discovery

 as part of voyage DY151.
-The ship will depart from Reykjjavik, Iceland on 14 May 2022 and then travel around the south tip of Greenland.
-Measurements will then be taken along the coastal areas of Nuuk and Kangerlussuaq.
-The scientists will then travel north of the David Strait to the ice edge and close to North America before returning to the UK on 27 June 2022.
+The ship will departed from Reykjjavik, Iceland on 14 May 2022 and then travelled around the south tip of Greenland.
+Measurements were then taken along the coastal areas of Nuuk and Kangerlussuaq.
+The scientists then travelled north of the David Strait to the ice edge and close to North America before returning to the UK on 27 June 2022.

-See blog posts below for details of our previous expeditions as part of the AMT4OceanSatFlux project on board Atlantic Meridional Transect cruises.
+A series of blog posts are given below from the DY151 cruise and previous expeditions as part of the AMT4OceanSatFlux project on board Atlantic Meridional Transect cruises.

 15 March 2020